 The Campaign is supported by Arkansas Advocates for Children and Families, the Arkansas Community Foundation and the Winthrop Rockefeller Foundation.
 AR-GLR is part of the Campaign for Grade-Level Reading, a national collaborative of foundations, nonprofit partners, states, and communities committed to increasing third-grade reading proficiency.

 To learn more about AR-GLR, check out the Campaign’s solution areas – Bright Spots, Community Solutions Initiative, Make Every Day Count, Policy, and Strategic Communications.
-For additional information, please contact us.
+For additional information, view our brochure, or please contact us.